 To wear the Montecarlo Bianco DOC label, the following recipes must be used: 40-60% Trebbiano Toscano and the remaining 40-60% shall be comprised of Semillon, Pinot Gris and Bianco, Vermentino, Sauvignon, Roussanne, globally considered, provided that at least three of the combined grapes make up of 10%.

-The Montecarlo Rosso and Riserva also have specific rules combinations of grapes to be followed: 50-75% Sangiovese, 5-15% Black Canaiolo, 10-15% singly or jointly Ciliegiolo, Colorino, Malvasia Black, Syrah, Cabemet Franc, Cabemet Sauvignon, Merlot.
+The Montecarlo Rosso and Riserva also have specific rules combinations of grapes to be followed: 50-75% Sangiovese, 5-15% Black Canaiolo, 10-15% singly or jointly Ciliegiolo, Colorino, Malvasia Black, Syrah, Cabernet Franc, Cabernet Sauvignon, Merlot.

-There are several vineyards in the Montecarlo area which are open for wine tasting, however since they are small and normally do not have a someone dedicated only to keeping the shop open, you need to call and make an appointment.
+There are several vineyards in the Montecarlo area which are open for wine tasting, however, since they are small and normally do not have the personnel to keep the shop open all day, you need to call and make an appointment.
 The Pro-Loco and Information center in Montecarlo can assist you in deciding which vineyard might interest you the most and call to make sure someone is waiting upon your arrival.
-They are located in the center of this charming little town, and are eager to help you enjoy their home.
+They are located in the middle of this charming little historic center and are eager to help you enjoy their hometown.

 If you are visiting in the month of May then you will want to keep in mind the wine event ViaVinaria, a weekend where the cantinas open their doors and bottles of wine for you to savor their deliciousness.
 See our events calendar for more information.

 Wine Tasting Suggestions outside of Montecarlo

 Enough said about what goes into these great wine, let's talk about where you can go to taste them and visit the vineyards.
 Below are a few of our favorites which we have actually visited and enjoyed.

 Borgo La Torre